savannahostrowski/pycon-2023/README.md

 This step will take a couple of minutes.
 With this command, `azd` isn't just hosting your application on Azure.
 It's setting up roles and permissions, Key Vault for storing secrets, wiring up our database, and more!

-Options for running `up` in Codespaces:
+Options for running `up` in VS Code:

 1. `azd up` in the terminal
 2. Right-click on the `azure.yaml` in the root of the template and select `up` from the context menu.

 After running this command, you'll be prompted for:
-- An environment name - The environment name is not your virtual environment.
-You should name it something that can help you identify the project and stage i.e. **todo-dev** etc.
 - An Azure subscription to use
 - A location (eastus, westus, etc) to deploy the application to